34 Visualising phylogenies with ggtree

 • Open the script 06-plot_phylogeny.R in the scripts directory in RStudio.

-• Run the script to generate the annotated phylogenetic tree.
+• Run the script line-by-line to generate the annotated phylogenetic tree.

 Serotype 1 phylogenetic tree generated with ggtree